ethereum-oasis-op/baseline/examples/calendar/ReadMe.md

 ## Main idea.

 With help of merkle trees we can prove that one the nodes has a certain root without revealing the nodes.
-So if we have the merkle root and the node, then we can prove existance (merkle tree) or inexistance (sparse merkle trees).
+So if we have the merkle root and the node,then we can prove existance (merkle tree) or inexistance (sparse merkle trees).
 If changes in nodes of merkle tree would change the root.

 In this case, we need to prove that person A and person B are scheduled for an appointment without revealing their individual commitments to each other
 (more than they need to know).